 For your 401 (k), you can see how it rates with other plans.
-At www.brightscope.com you can select low-cost mutual funds to lower your investment costs.
-You can select low-cost mutual funds to lower your investment costs.

-THE CHAPTER 2 “THE TRUTHS AND UNTRUTHS”

-Also, consider talking to your employer about the possibility of lowering the plan's fees

-Article by Stacy Radacon, stated, “Again, debt can be a danger to your financial well-being.”
-If you're constantly paying credit card bills and racking up interest, you won't have a chance to save any money.
+At www.brightscope.com, you can select low-cost mutual funds in order to lower your investment costs.
+Consider talking to your employer about lowering the plan’s fees.
+Stacy Radacon reminds us that “again, debt can be a danger to your financial well-being.”
+If you’re constantly paying credit card bills and racking up interest, you won’t have a chance to save any money.

 If you already have some debt troubles, be sure to devise a repayment plan.
 One strategy is to pay off the debt with the highest interest rate first.

-CHAPTER 2 ‘THE TRUTHS AND UNTRUTHS”

-Also, consider talking to your employer about the possibility of lowering the plan's fees.

-Article by Stacy Radacon, stated, “Again, debt can be a danger to your financial well-being.”
-If you're constantly paying credit card bills and racking up interest, you won't have a chance to save any money.
+Another strategy is to pay off the smallest debt first in order to give you a psychological boost and encourage you to keep chipping away at the debt.
+If you’re considering taking out new loans—to go back to school or to seed your business, for example—make sure you understand all the terms, including your interest rate and repayment details, so that you can decide whether it’s truly worth it.

-But not all debt is bad.
-Borrowing to go to school, to get professional training or two start your own business can help boost your career and income potential especially in a low-interest-rate environment, the investment can be well worth it.
-In fact, borrowing funds are one of the most preferred funding strategies used by high-net-worth individuals, with 60% opting to use bank credit before tapping their own holdings for quick cash, per U.S. Trust.
+Not all debt is bad.
+Borrowing to go to school, to get professional training, or to start your own business can boost your career and income potential, especially in a low-interest-rate environment.
+The investment can be well worth it.
+In fact, borrowing funds is one of the most preferred funding strategies of high-net-worth individuals, with 60% opting to use bank credit before tapping their own holdings for quick cash, per U.S. Trust.